- 07 Aug

 So the cash flow in the office supplies example above might operate as follows:

-1. You receive an order for a box of office supplies, you agree a price of £1,000.
-No deposit or up front payment can be charged, as you had to win the deal from another supplier that offers 30 days credit terms to customers.
+- You receive an order for a box of office supplies, and you agree to a price of £1,000.
+No deposit or upfront payment can be charged, as you had to win the deal from another supplier that offers 30-day credit terms to customers.
 Therefore you will have to offer the same terms to your customer.

-2. You have to purchase the office suppliers paying cash up front, the purchase cost was £700 (this could include any of the other costs described above, in addition to just the cost of purchasing the stock - but lets keep the example simple).
-You may not be able to get a credit account from your supplier, or you may have already reached your credit limit with them in respect of previous supplies - hence you have to pay cash up front.
+- You have to purchase the office suppliers by paying cash up front, the purchase cost was £700 (this could include any of the other costs described above, in addition to just the cost of purchasing the stock - but let's keep the example simple).
+You may not be able to get a credit account from your supplier, or you may have already reached your credit limit with them in respect of previous supplies - hence you have to pay cash upfront.

-4. You deliver the box of supplies to your customer, and raise your invoice for £1,000 on 30 day terms.
+- You deliver the box of supplies to your customer and raise your invoice for £1,000 on 30-day terms.
 You have made an "on paper profit" of £300 at this point, but in practice, you have a cash flow gap of £700 as you had to fund the purchase of the stock and you haven't been paid yet.
 If you were to use an invoice finance facility at this point you would receive the bulk of that cash immediately, but this example assumes that you don't.

 Profitability Versus Good Cash Flow